 Five ways fast food restaurants are updating their look

-Even in the world of online grocery platforms like Instacart and the focus on healthy eating, consumer demand for fast food remains strong.
+Even with a growing focus on healthy eating, consumer demand for fast food remains strong

 Quick-serve restaurant (QSR) sales increased 12.5 percent in the U.S. from 2015 to 2018—the largest jump out of any category in the food and beverage industry.